Semicolons – Correct Use, Rules & Practice Sheet

 Semicolons in a Nutshell

 Semicolons are multifaceted punctuation marks, adept at linking closely related independent clauses, clarifying complex lists, and preceding conjunctive adverbs, acting as a bridge between the brief pause of a comma and the definitive stop of a period.
-Beyond their grammatical utility, they also double as a playful wink emoji in digital communication (😉), infusing texts with personality and humour.
+Beyond their grammatical utility, they also double as a playful wink emoji in digital communication (😉), infusing texts with personality and humor.
 This dual function highlights their versatility, enhancing both the clarity and expressiveness of written language.

 Definition: Semicolons

-Semicolons are punctuation marks (;) utilized to link closely related independent clauses, organise items in lists that contain internal commas for clarity, and precede conjunctive adverbs or transitional phrases in complex sentences.
+Semicolons are punctuation marks (;) utilized to link closely related independent clauses, organize items in lists that contain internal commas for clarity, and precede conjunctive adverbs or transitional phrases in complex sentences.
 They provide a pause more pronounced than a comma but less definitive than a period, enhancing the clarity and coherence of written language by delineating closely connected yet distinct ideas.
 However, they should not be used to connect two independent clauses, even if they can stand together as separate sentences.
 In this specific case, use a full stop instead.
 Moreover, keep in mind that the first letter after it must not be capitalized unless it is a noun, place, or acronym, or a word that is usually capitalized.

 Note: It is always used in the middle of a sentence and is never followed by a capital letter unless it is a proper noun, such as a name or a place name.